top of page

 Gunas of Food

-The Gunas of Food (qualities) are defined as Sattva, Rajas, and Tamas.
-In yogic philosophy, the word "Guna" means thread, merit, quality, or attribute and relates to all matter and energy found in nature and states of consciousness and is defined as:
+The Gunas of Food (qualities) are Sattva, Rajas, and Tamas.
+In yogic philosophy, the word "Guna" means thread, merit, quality, or attribute, and relates to all matter and energy found in nature and states of consciousness, and is defined as:

 Sattva: lightness, balance, harmony, purity, well-being, goodness, and peace.